citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Automatic Controller Binding ([#5100](https://github.com/citra-emu/citra/pull/5100)) by [vitor-k](https://github.com/vitor-k)

-In the past, to map your controller you were required to manually map every single button and joystick direction.
+In the past, to configure your controller you were required to manually map every single button and joystick direction.
 This proved to be a tedious activity and would eat into time that you’d rather use playing games! [vitor-k](https://github.com/vitor-k) implemented a way to automatically map your controller to Citra with the press of a button, provided that your controller is listed in the [SDL Controller Database](https://github.com/gabomdq/SDL_GameControllerDB/blob/master/gamecontrollerdb.txt).

 {{< figure src="binding.png"
     title="Automatically bind your controls easily." >}}